Codeinwp/neve/readme.txt

 Neve is distributed under the terms of the GNU GPLv2 or later

 == Changelog ==
+= 1.0.25 - 2018-12-14  =

+* Optimized images for Neve demo and fixed issue with IE
+* Fixed issue with primary navigation menu in IE
+* Fixed issue with date format in languages different than English

 = 1.0.24 - 2018-12-14  =

 * Fixed problems with logo and blog images on AMP